saicharan21-dev/DiseaseFree/README.md

 # DiseaseFree
-DiseaseFree to get free from diseases, which provides you with cure,symptoms and about the disease.
+DiseaseFree is a Flutter App which helps to get free from diseases, which provides you with cure,symptoms and about the disease.